SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

 The first step will be to read the input from the console.
 Next, we need to create a function that prints the first and the last line as they are identical.
-Lets not forget that we need to choose **descriptive name** and define the length of the side of the square as a **parameter**:
+Let's not forget that we need to choose a **descriptive name** and define the length of the side of the square as a **parameter**:

 ![](/assets/chapter-10-images/09.Draw-filled-square-01.png)